Conservation of aerophone double reed fragments, Meroitic period, reign of Amanishakheto, 10–1 B.C.:

 A radiograph of the bone bulb (hypholmion) pictured above reveals a perfectly straight and uniform borehole in its interior.
 The white section corresponds to a decorative silver sleeve, which is more radio-opaque than the bone.

-The radiograph below shows a triple tube with bone lining and two bronze rotary sleeves with bronze knobs attached.
-The knobs allow the outer sleeve to be turned, and it is the rotation of the tubes that facilitates a controlled opening and closing of holes and results in alteration of the sound.
+The radiograph below shows a triple tube with bone lining and two bronze sleeves with bronze knobs attached.
+The knobs allow the outer sleeve to be rotated around the inner, enabling the player to switch between different musical modes as well as to move between different pitch regions.

 Below, juxtaposition of a complex corroded tube with its radiograph illustrates how much information is revealed by this type of examination.